MUSCULOSKELETAL, WRIST/HAND

 • Patients may describe difficulty holding objects, opening jars, or buttoning a shirt.
 Disappearance of pain is a late finding that implies permanent sensory loss.

-Physical exam
+Physical Examination

-• thenar atrophy
+• Thenar atrophy

-• Phalen test
+• Most sensitive physical test

-• less sensitive than Durkin compression test
+• Less sensitive than Durkan’s

-• Tinel’s test
+• Tinel’s Sign:

 A hand symptom diagram can be a useful tool in diagnosing carpal tunnel syndrome.

-In the classic pattern, symptoms affect at least two of digits 1, 2, or 3.
+A. In the classic pattern, symptoms affect at least two of digits 1, 2, or 3.
 It includes symptoms in the fourth and fifth digits, wrist pain, and radiation of pain proximal to the wrist, but excludes symptoms on the palm or dorsum of the hand.

-The probable pattern has the same symptom pattern as the classic pattern, except palmar symptoms are possible unless confined solely to the ulnar aspect.
+B. The probable pattern has the same symptom pattern as the classic pattern, except palmar symptoms are possible unless confined solely to the ulnar aspect.

-In the unlikely pattern, no symptoms are present in digits 1, 2, or 3
+C. In the unlikely pattern, no symptoms are present in digits 1, 2, or 3

 • EMG (electromyography) and Nerve Conduction Velocities